 You know how our detective side surfaces every time we’re about to make a purchase?
 We get suspicious and try to analyse whatever we’re buying to ensure we’re not being cheated.

-The same goes for when you’re on the look out to purchase a investment property.
+The same goes for when you’re on the lookout to purchase an investment property.
 You’ll want to thoroughly examine every nook and corner.
-But there are certain things of which you will not be able understand the damage of.

 This is where a building pest inspection report steps in.
 Even if you’ve set your heart on buying a particular house, it is advisable to employ the services of a reputed pest control service for a pest inspection report to let you know how good shape the building is in, for real.